 Head of Global Technology Policy at Alibaba Group

-Joseph Andersen is the Head of Global Technology Policy at Alibaba Group, overseeing policy development and regulatory affairs.
+Joseph Andersen is the Head of Global Technology Policy at Alibaba Group, overseeing the company's global technology policy initiatives.

 Joshua Bishop

-Joshua Bishop is a law student at Stanford Law School and recipient of the Shawn Bentley Award.
+Joshua Bishop is a law student at Stanford Law and recipient of the Shawn Bentley Award at the 2026 JRCLS Annual Conference.

 Judge Thomas B. Griffith